nicosensei/es-theme-next-pixel-EmueELEC-OGA/data/mix/README.md

 **Don't forget to check Keep image ratio**
 - If you doesn't want to add videos you're done, just launch your scrap.
-- If you want to add videos click **plus** button to add a media and Select **VIDEO** from list box under your media.
+- If you want to add videos click **plus** buton to add a media and Select **VIDEO** from list box under your media.

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/data/mix/help/4.png)

 - You're done, you can launch your scrap.

-- **Make sure you have selected a next pixel mix option from GAMELISTVIEW settings, press Start > UI SETTINGS > THEME > THEME CONFIGURATION > THEME GAMELISTVIEW > choose any layout with "Next Pixel mix"**.
+- Make sure you have selected a next pixel mix option from GAMELISTVIEW settings, press Start > UI SETTINGS > THEME > THEME CONFIGURATION > THEME GAMELISTVIEW > choose any layout with "Next Pixel mix".
 - **Enyoy!!!**